DotAdrien/Notes/Revers and Code/Shellcode.md

-#  Portable Executable
+#  Shellcode

-Welcome to the reference guide for Portable Executable.
+Welcome to the reference guide for Shell and code.

 ---

-## Structure
+## Portable Executable

 > Using hex dump
+> Using PE-bear to view pe

 - Header\
 > start with **MZ**\